suwigyarathore/RxJs-Operators/README.md

 * **pluck.js**: Pluck acts like a smarter way of getting values out of objects in streams and get stream of only that in funnel

 * **merge-map.js**: Its a pretty handy & complicated operator at same time.
 It can be used when u want to merge to observable and get combined value.
 But its catch is you don't get any emitted value until inner observable emitted value.

+* **switch-map.js**: I call this one of the masterpieces in rxjs operator.It switches from last stream to new stream and unsubscribe the last one.